Get alerts of updates about «Events, gatherings and activities»

-- sick people do not participate, even if they have only mild symptoms
+- Sick people should not participate, even if they have only mild symptoms.

-- the room is large enough for guests to stay 1 metre away if they are not from the same household or equivalent
+- There must be enough space for guests to keep a distance of 1 meter if they are not from the same household or similarly close contacts.

 By events, the regulations refer to the following gatherings in public places or in premises and outdoor areas that are rented or borrowed, including hotels, community centres, assembly halls and conference halls: